Xion/callee/docs/guide/custom-matchers.rst

 Overriding ``__repr__``
 -----------------------

 Custom matchers written as classes have one more advantage over ad-hoc ones.
-It is namely possible to redefine their ``__repr__`` method, thus allowing for more informative error messages on failed assertions.
+It is possible to redefine their ``__repr__`` method, allowing for more informative error messages on failed assertions.

-As an example, it would be good if the ``Divisible`` matcher from previous section was telling us what number it expected the argument to be divisible by.
+As an example, it would be good if ``Divisible`` matcher the from previous section told us what number it expected for the argument to be divisible by.
 This is easy enough to add:

 .. code-block:: python